aielte-research/LMSParEst/README.md

                         File path of the trained model weights.
 If desired to change the default which comes from the model and sequence selection. (default: None)
   -b BATCHSIZE, --batchsize BATCHSIZE
-                        Inference batch size. (default: 32) -c CONFIGFILE, --configfile CONFIGFILE
+                        Inference batch size. (default: 32)
-                        File path of the configfile '.yaml'.
-If desired to overwrite the default which comes from the model and sequence selection. (default: None)

 required arguments:
   -i INPUTFILE, --inputfile INPUTFILE